bguidinger/Xrm.ReportScheduler/docs/USAGE.md

 7. Save and test the flow.

-## Action
+## Dynamics 365
-You can directly use the action/plugin by calling it through the Web API.
+You can call the action/plugin directly through the Web API.
 1. Create the request class.
 ```
 var Sdk = Sdk || {};